Identifiability, the KL property in metric spaces, and subgradient curves

-We pursue here three main themes around the idea of identifiability.
-First, we redefine the idea in purely metric terms, highlighting both its simplicity and its applicability to more general settings like optimization over manifolds \cite{absil,boumal2022intromanifolds}.
-Secondly, in the Euclidean setting, where the usual subgradient-based definition is equivalent, and closely related to {\em partial smoothness} \cite{Lewis-active}, we demonstrate quite generally that subgradient curves are eventually confined to identifiable manifolds.
-Thirdly, motivated by the crucial role of the ``Kurdyka-\L ojasiewicz property'' in the convergence of optimization algorithms and dynamics \cite{loja,Lewis-Clarke,desc_semi,bolte_complex_kur}, including those in metric-space settings \cite{hauer-mazon}, we show how the KL property is controlled entirely by the behavior of the objective restricted to any identifiable set.
-In generic semi-algebraic and more general concrete optimization problems \cite{gen,gen_exist}, local minimizers lie on identifiable {\em manifolds}, on which the objective function is analytic, making the KL property particularly transparent.
+By switching from the sophisticated dual perspective of subgradient vectors to the simple primal scalar perspective of the slope, we highlight the intuitive nature of identifiability and extend its applicability to more general settings like optimization over manifolds \cite{absil,boumal2022intromanifolds}.
+This setting also allows us to highlight a new linear growth tool (Theorem \ref{linear}), on which our whole development fundamentally depends.
+Secondly, in the Euclidean setting, we demonstrate quite generally that subgradient curves are eventually confined to identifiable manifolds.
+In the Euclidean setting, our metric definition of identifiability is equivalent to the usual subgradient-based definition, and closely related to {\em partial smoothness} \cite{Lewis-active}.
+Thirdly, motivated by the crucial role of the ``Kurdyka-\L ojasiewicz property'' in the convergence of optimization algorithms and dynamics \cite{loja,Lewis-Clarke,desc_semi,bolte_complex_kur}, including those in metric-space settings \cite{hauer-mazon}, we show how the KL property is controlled entirely by the KL property for the restriction of the objective to any identifiable set.
+Optimization problems we encounter in practice are semi-algebraic or, more generally, tame \cite{tame_opt}, and for generic problems instances in such settings, local minimizers lie on identifiable analytic manifolds on which the objective function is analytic \cite{gen,gen_exist}.
+The KL property for analytic functions on analytic manifolds is classical \cite[Section 9]{kurdyka-mostowski-parusinski}, so our results apply, shedding a fresh light on the KL property in nonsmooth optimization.